ZenithMelody/zebar_glazewm-zenith/README.md

 cp ./vanilla-clear/ ~/.glzr/zebar/
 ```

-2. Than disable other widgets in Zebar system tray.
+2. Follwed by disabling the other widgets in Zebar system tray.